 This means that they swoop anywhere and everywhere – in urban and rural areas, in parks and gardens, along bike paths and in schools.

 While the wacky ideas may work for some, our advice to avoid a beak in the head is to show these birds and our wildlife the respect they deserve.

-Know the swooping areas, give these birds space and take a detour—at least until they get their young out of the nest.
+- Know the swooping areas, give these birds space and take a detour until they get their young out of the nest.

 - If you do find yourself in a swooping area, dismount your bike if you’re riding and walk through the magpie’s territory calmly and quickly.

 - Wear glasses or sunglasses to keep your eyes safe.